 - It is used by business owners to formally severe a business relationship which he/she no longer finds profitable.

-- It is used by employers to formally warn an employee who has conducted himself/herself in such a manner which is in violation to the company’s rules and policies.
+- It is used by employers to formally warn an employee who has conducted himself/herself in such a manner that is in violation of the company’s rules and policies.

 - It is used by employers to formally notify an employee whose employment is to be terminated.

 - It is used by managers or team leaders to formally notify his/her subordinates with information regarding their tasks, functions, or company smart goals.

 - It is used by employees who want to communicate with their managers or employers that they are planning to tender their resignation.

 - It is used by employees who want to apply for a job promotion.